Profession: Comic Book Artist and Writer

 - 1942-05-23 Comic book artist Jack Kirby (24) weds Roz Goldstein

-- 1941-03-01 Captain America created by cartoonists Joe Simon and Jack Kirby first appears in comic book form, published by Timely Comics
+- 1941-03-01 Captain America created by cartoonists Joe Simon and Jack Kirby is first published by Timely Comics (premiere issue released on December 20, 1940)

 - 1944-02-05 "Captain American" serial film premieres starring Dick Purcell, first appearance of a Marvel superhero outside a comic